pycif.plugins.datastreams.fluxes.point_sources — API reference

 pycif.plugins.datastreams.fluxes.point_sources.read.read(self, name, varnames, dates, files, interpol_flx=False, tracer=None, model=None, ddi=None, **kwargs)[source]#

-Get fluxes from raw files and load them into a pyCIF variables.
+Get point-source fluxes from the CSV file and load them into a pyCIF variable.

 Parameters: